yvoronoy/awesome-english/readme.md

 # Awesome English [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated collection of high-quality resources for learning English, organized around the four core skills — listening, speaking, reading, and writing.
+A curated collection of high-quality resources for learning English, focused on practicing the core skills — listening, speaking, reading, and writing.
-It also includes tools to streamline your studies and improve your English, from grammar and vocabulary to media like TV and radio.
+Includes resources for grammar, vocabulary, and media to enhance your English studies.
 This list is for:

- - ESL Learners: English as a Second Language learners at any level.
+ - ESL Learners at all levels
- - Self-Learners: Individuals studying English independently, looking for structured practice.
+ - Self-study enthusiasts seeking structured practice
- - Educators: Teachers seeking organized, practical resources for their students.
+ - Educators looking for student resources
- - Professionals: Non-native speakers looking to improve their English for work, study, or travel.
+ - Professionals improving English for work, study, or travel

 ## Contents